threedeyes/hvif-tools/README.md

 # hvif-tools

-A small set of command‑line tools to work with the Haiku Vector Icon Format (HVIF): convert HVIF → SVG (hvif2svg) and SVG → HVIF (svg2hvif).
-Handy for inspection, round‑tripping, and integrating HVIF assets into modern pipelines.
+A small set of command‑line tools to work with the Haiku Vector Icon Format (HVIF)

 ## Features
 - hvif2svg